-Investors who operate a foreign bank account view it as investment diversification vehicles.
+Investors who operate a foreign bank account3 view it as investment diversification vehicles.
 It is important to consider certain factors of the host country such as; stable economy, banking policy on privacy and tax laws before opening a foreign bank account.

-It is important to know the difference between a foreign savings deposit account and a foreign currency bank account; they are not the same.
+It is important to know the difference between a foreign savings deposit account4 and a foreign currency bank account; they are not the same.
 A foreign currency savings account is a domestic account from a multi-national bank, whereas a foreign savings account is a bank account in a bank located in another country.

 Opening A Foreign Bank Account